NUIG-ROCSAFE/CBRNeVirtualEnvironment/README.md

 ## What's going on under the hood

-## How can I extend/modify the code in this repo test
+## How can I extend/modify the code in this repo